nshelton/csma_302_1/README.md

 7. Change your discord settings to use `NewTek NDI Video` as your webcam
 8. ???
 Profit

-Note: There is a Camera also in the scene, this is just used to see the webcam in Unity and is not necessary for the filter.
+Note: There is also a Camera in the scene, this is just used to display the webcam in Unity and is not necessary for the filter.

 webcam -> Unity WebCamTexture -> (filter shader) -> MyOutputTexture (RenderTexture asset in Unity) -> NDI sender